 - 1 tsp fine sea salt

-- 1 – 2 tsp crushed red pepper flakes (depending on how spicy you like your muffins)
+- 1 – 2 teaspoons crushed red pepper flakes

 - 1 cup plant-based milk (I used almond milk)

 - 1/4 cup [url href=”https://affiliate-program.amazon.com/home/productlinks/customize?asin=B00DS842HS” target=”_blank” rel=”nofollow”]coconut oil[/url], melted

 - 1 Tbsp. maple syrup